seantarogers/EtwNServiceBus/README.md

 | ETW               | to the O/S                                  |8,495,000                       |
 | In proc Log4Net   | Rolling File, Sql Db and Windows Event Log  |      903                       |

 This test merely compares the rate at which the Provider could emit traces.
 It does not attempt to compare the consumption of traces.
-As this is out of process with the ETW model the rate of consumption becomes much less important.
+However, with the ETW architecture, trace consumption is out of process and non blocking so it's rate becomes much less important.

 ## First Level Buffering